 Please also note that if you are having trouble summoning/invading you may want to check our article for Summonings/Invasions as there may be other reasons why this is occurring.

 It has come to our attention that some players may be receiving items/weapons/equipment from players that are hacking/modding and that the items dropped could be modified/hacked versions of a weapon/item/equipment that could potentially cause the Dark Souls 2 server team to flag your account as violating the EULA (it turns out that the Dark Souls II server team is not placing restrictions/limitations due to such hacked/modded items, but will be monitoring any accounts found in possession of such items more closely for any other further violations of the EULA).
-Our recommendation would be to avoid picking up any items that other players drop for you unless you know/trust the person dropping them (or to remove any such items from your inventory, or simply deleting the character if you are unable to remove/discard them by normal means).
+Our recommendation would be to avoid picking up any items that other players drop for you unless you know/trust the person dropping them (or removing any such items from your inventory, or simply deleting the character if you are unable to remove/discard them by normal means).
 Please note that as long as the weapon/item is not picked up and added to your inventory it will not be flagged by the Dark Souls 2 server team as a violation of the EULA (since you have not accepted the item into your character's inventory) and the item should disappear over time (or by reaching another playthrough).

 PS: Don't take candy from strangers...